 HOW DO YOU MAKE ENSAYMADA

-Making Ensaymada is an easy process.
-There is no need to be intimidated by it.
-With the step-by-step video attached here and the clear-cut recipe below, there is no doubt that your first try will be a success.
+Making Ensaymada is an easy process, and it is unnecessary to be intimidated by it.
+With the step-by-step video attached here and the clear-cut recipe below, there is no doubt that your first try will succeed.

 - Warm 1/2 cup milk and add the yeast.
 Set aside for 5- 10 minutes until bubbles form.